icarusfactor/openstack-Installs/stein/ScalableWebService-Stein.md

 ```

 Now you should be able to log into all of the internal IPs from
-the jumpbox with your host box SSH key and keep only the JUMP box
+the jumpbox with your desktop SSH key and keep only the JUMP box
 port open from the 192.168.1.x addresses.

 ______